kubevirt/community/sig-compute/charter.md

 SIG-compute's scope is enormous, and includes node configurations, live-migration, virtualization, and much more.

-In fact, currently sig-compute's scope captures the vast majority of the ares in the project, being the "default" sig for everything not directly related to the scope of other SIGs (such as storage and network).
+In fact, currently sig-compute's scope captures the vast majority of the areas in the project, being the "default" sig for everything not directly related to the scope of other SIGs (such as storage and network).